An algebraic theory of Lojasiewicz exponents: Goals and statement of main results

 The final part of the paper illustrates why the hypotheses used to obtain finite testing and finite--max formulas are essential (\Cref{thm:toric-simultaneous-principalization,thm:wall-chamber}).
 Outside situations admitting verifiable finite testing, the set of valuations computing $\Loj_{\bbul}(\abul)$ need not admit any a priori finite reduction, delineating the precise scope of the theory developed here (\Cref{thm:sharpness-monomial}).

-\textbf{Acknowledgement.} The author especially thanks Huy Vui H\`a for many stimulating discussion on \L{}ojasiewicz exponent.
-The author thanks Th\'ai Nguy$\tilde{\text{\^e}}$n, Vinh Pham and Aniketh Sivakumar for reading preliminary drafts of the paper and useful comments.
-The author is partially support by a Simons Foundation grant.
+\textbf{Acknowledgment.} The author is especially grateful to Huy Vui H\`a for many stimulating discussions on the \L{}ojasiewicz exponent.
+The author thanks Mattias Jonsson for suggesting several interesting references on the valuative framework.
+Thanks also go to Th\'ai Nguy$\tilde{\text{\^e}}$n, Vinh Pham, and Aniketh Sivakumar for reading preliminary drafts of the paper and for helpful comments.
+The author was partially supported by a Simons Foundation grant.